home care services

 When research from the Campaign to End Loneliness revealed that loneliness has a negative impact equivalent to smoking 15 cigarettes a day people started to really take the problem of loneliness seriously.
 And, of course, older people are much more likely to experience loneliness.
 In today’s world many older people live miles, and sometimes continents, away from their children.
 Many people don’t have any family, and when you get to a certain age your friendship network start to dwindle too.
 At Home & Company we’ve been constantly surprised by how many people we come into contact with who have no family to help them navigate older age and help them to get the best out of life.
+Today we understand better the importance of companionship on our wellbeing.

 For gregarious types it feels like the UK is pretty good at organising daytime activities and clubs for older adults.
 Your local Age UK branch (you can ring the national advice line free of charge on 0800 678 1602 or visit the website to find your nearest branch https://www.ageuk.org.uk) will be a good starting point as they often run activities themselves and will have a good database of who else in their area has classes or events that you can join.